SayA-Gamestudio/public-apis/README.md

 # Public APIs

-Public APIs are parts of other programs that can be used by anyone for free.
+Public APIs are parts of other programs that can be used by anyone for free (usually).

 ## Installation